readium/architecture/other/lcp/README.md

 1/ Fetch the status document.

 If the Status Document is unavailable or if the client is unable to obtain an internet connection, it MUST NOT block the user from accessing the Publication tied to the License Document.
-Jump to step 5.
+Jump to step 6.

 2/ Validate the structure of the status document.
-If the structure is not valid, the app must jump to step 5, as if no status link was present in the license.
+If the structure is not valid, the app must jump to step 6, as if no status link was present in the license.

-### 4/ Get an updated license if needed
+### 4/ Fetch an updated license if needed

 If the license timestamp in the 'updated' object of the Status Document is more recent than the timestamp contained in the local copy of the License Document, the app must try to download the License Document again.

 If the download of the updated License Document does not succeed, log that information and jump to step 5.

 The app must then validate the new license structure against the JSON schema.
 If the updated license is ok, the app replaces the previous copy with the new one.
-If not, log that update of the License Document failed .
+If not, it logs that the update of the License Document failed.

 Note: if the user passphrase has been modified server side after the initial license has been generated, the updated license is generated with the new passphrase.

 ### 5/ Check the license status

-If there was a need to update the License Document AND this update failed, check the status in the status document.
+Check the status in the status document.
 If it is "revoked", "returned", "cancelled" or "expired" the app MUST then notify the user and stop there.

-Note: this assures that if the update of the License Document failed, the status takes precedence over the content of the obsolete license.
+Note: the up-to-date status takes precedence over the content of the obsolete license.

 The message to the user must be clear about the status of the license: e.g. don't display "expired" if the status is "revoked".

-The date and time corresponding to the new status should be displayed (e.g. "The license expired on 01 January 2018").
+The end date-time corresponding to an expired status should be displayed (e.g. "The license expired on 01 January 2018"); this information is found in the license.

 If the license has been revoked, the user message should display the number of devices which registered to the server.
 This count can be calculated from the number of "register" events in the status document.
 If no event is logged in the status document, no such message should appear (certainly not "The license was registered by 0 devices").